 Her interests include traveling, spending time with her family, attending community events and watching sports.
 It should be noted that she is a die-hard Dallas Cowboys fan!

-She is happily and eternally married to her best friend and loving husband, Roger and has three grandchildren, Kaidyn, Kevin Jr, and Kacey.
+She is happily and eternally married to her best friend and loving husband, Roger and has five grandchildren, Kaidyn, Kevin Jr, Kacey, Amaya, and Marcellous III.